GenericMappingTools/gmt/doc/rst/source/grdclip.rst

 **grdclip** will set values < *low* to *below* and/or values > *high* to *above*.
-Useful when you want all of a continent or an ocean to fall into one color or gray shade in image processing, when clipping of the range of data values is required, or for reclassification of node values.
+Useful when you want all of a continent or an ocean to fall into one color or gray shade in image processing, when clipping of the range of data values is required, or for reclassification of data values.
-*above/below* can be any number or NaN
-(Not a Number).
+*above*, *below* and *between* can be any number or NaN (Not a Number).
 You must choose at least one of the **-S** options.
 Use **-R** to only extract a subset of the *ingrid* file.